Axy2003/LinkSnorter/README.md

 # LinkSnorter

-A modern, responsive frontend for the FastAPI URL shortener backend service.
+A fast responsive site for the FastAPI URL shortener backend service.

 ## Features